Transport yourself back up to a thousand years and explore historical buildings as they may have appeared in the past.

 These reconstuctions should work on the latest versions of Chrome, Firefox and Microsoft Edge for Windows 10 (tested on version 25.10586.0.0)

-If you are using Edge, Chrome or Firefox explore a virtual motte and bailey castle.
+Explore a virtual motte and bailey castle.
 There are two versions available, a simplified version for slower computers and a more detailed version for faster computers.

-If you are using Edge, Chrome or Firefox explore a virtual Norman keep consisting of three complete floors and a fourth gallery passage.
+Explore a virtual Norman keep consisting of three complete floors and a fourth gallery passage.

-If you are using Edge, Chrome or Firefox explore a virtual Stokesay Castle, an excellent example of a fortified manor house.
+Explore a virtual Stokesay Castle, an excellent example of a fortified manor house.

 Built using the popular game development tool Unity, these reconstructions allow you to walk around medieval buildings as they may have appeared in the past.
 Please take time to install the Unity plug-in and explore these reconstructions.